 The ocean is a life source that we cannot afford to be without.
 Imagining the ocean, we tend to think of the hypnotizing sounds of crashing waves and the sight of birds in flight.
 From the shores, the seas seem like an ending oasis of beautiful waters to the human eye.
-There is also adventure to be found in the ocean, both above and below the water.
+There is also an adventure to be found in the ocean, both above and below the water.
 We love exploring the depths of the ocean below by means of snorkeling and scuba diving to see the coral reefs and schools of fish.

-Now, imagine if below the water, there was no more beauty to behold.
+Now, imagine if, below the water, there was no more beauty to behold.
 Everything would be still and lifeless with overgrown algae surrounded by dead fish and other dying plants and aquatic species.
 These sorts of areas do exist and they are called the dead zones.

 According to NOAA,

 “Hypoxic zones can occur naturally, but scientists are concerned about the areas created or enhanced by human activity.
 There are many physical, chemical, and biological factors that combine to create dead zones, but nutrient pollution is the primary cause of those zones created by humans.

-A dead zone in the ocean is created by hypoxia and is also known as a hypoxic region, caused by insufficient amount of oxygen.
-These spots are found in oceans and in other large bodies of water all over the world, and can be caused by natural occurrences such as the shifting of the routine patterns of water and wind.
+A dead zone in the ocean is created by hypoxia and is also known as a hypoxic region, caused by an insufficient amount of oxygen.
+These spots are found in oceans and in other large bodies of water all over the world and can be caused by natural occurrences such as the shifting of the routine patterns of water and wind.